CrowdDotDev/docs/handbook/engineering/how-we-work-on-tickets.md

 ### Deploying to staging

 We should deploy to staging for all tickets that are not an emergency to ensure they will work in the production environment.

-To deploy to staging, merge to the `staging-main` branch and push the code.
-The deployment will go through automatically!
-You can see the [GitHub staging deployment actions to check](https://github.com/CrowdDotDev/crowd.dev/actions/workflows/staging-deploy-backend.yaml) the status.
-You will also get a notification in the `deploys-staging` Slack channel once it has gone through.

-* If migrations need to be run, check the section for running migrations.
-* If environment variables need to be updated, check the section for updating environment variables.
+To learn more about deploying to staging, check our [docs](https://docs.crowd.dev/technical-docs/deployment).

 ### Opening pull requests